What is Parkinson’s Disease?

 An optimal brain pattern has been known for quite some time.
 If a person is using this optimal brain functioning pattern, then he or she will not display any symptoms of a physical or cognitive issue.
 If the early and progressive slowing is identified, symptoms will arise.
-The areas that house the dopamine reward center pathways, are most highly implicated in Parkinson’s Disease.
-These areas in clude the frontal lobe and temporal lobes.
-Abnormal qEEG findings have been found in Parkinson’s Disease, even for those people whose symptoms are just beginning to show.
-This makes qEEG an advanced technique to identify the underlying neurological pattern associated with Parkinson’s Disease.
-In this way advances in neuroscience and technology are making it easier to identify and treat Parkinson’s Disease.
+The areas that house the dopamine reward center pathways, are most highly implicated in Parkinson’s.
+These areas include the frontal lobe and temporal lobes.
+Abnormal qEEG findings have been found in Parkinson’s, even for those people whose symptoms are just beginning to show.
+This makes qEEG an advanced technique to identify the underlying neurological pattern associated with Parkinson’s.
+In this way advances in neuroscience and technology are making it easier to identify and treat this disorder.

 What Should I Do If A Loved One Has Parkinson’s Disease?